THE POPES' WALLS

 ~ page 2 ~

 We can now cross the square by the archways, and start walking along Borgo Sant'Angelo, by the wall.
-The archways in the middle of the square are not original ones: they were opened for the benefit of modern traffic, since only one gate used to be here in the old times, as can be told from old maps (such the one featured on the right).
+The several archways in the middle of the square are not original ones: they were opened in the early 20th century, to improve the busy traffic; times, as can be told from old maps, such the one whose detail is featured on the right, testify that in the days of old only one gate was found here.

-The Passetto can be followed on its inner (southern) side, because due to changes in time, some old houses of Borgo now lean against the outer side of the wall, or are built very close to it.
+The Passetto can be followed along its inner (southern) side, because due to changes in time, some old houses of Borgo now lean against the outer side of the wall, or were built very close to it.

 Over the centuries, the Passetto underwent alterations almost constantly.